-In recent months, the FDA has begun a crackdown on misleading nutrition and health claims on the front of food packages by issuing warning letters to manufacturers and promising to develop stricter regulatory standards.
-Leading nutrition policy experts Marion Nestle and David Ludwig have called for an even tougher approach: a ban on all nutrition and health claims on the front of food packages.
-Nestle and Ludwig argue that most of these claims are scientifically unsound and misleading to consumers and that eliminating them would ‘aid educational efforts to encourage the public to eat whole or minimally processed foods and to read the ingredients list on processed foods’.
+In recent months, the Food and Drug Administration (FDA) has begun a crackdown on misleading nutrition and health claims on the front of food packages by issuing warning letters to manufacturers and promising to develop stricter regulatory standards.
+Leading nutrition policy experts, Marion Nestle and David Ludwig, have called for an even tougher approach: a ban on all nutrition and health claims on the front of food packages(Reference Nestle and Ludwig1).
+Nestle and Ludwig argue that most of these claims are scientifically unsound and misleading to consumers and that eliminating them would ‘aid educational efforts to encourage the public to eat whole or minimally processed foods and to read the ingredients list on processed foods’(Reference Nestle and Ludwig1).
 Nestle and Ludwig are right to raise concerns about consumer protection and public health when it comes to front-of-package food labels, but an outright ban on front-of-package nutrition and health claims would violate the First Amendment.
-As nutrition policy experts develop efforts to regulate front-of-package nutrition and health claims, they should be mindful of First Amendment constraints on government regulation of commercial speech.
+As nutrition policy experts in academia and the FDA develop strategies to regulate front-of-package nutrition and health claims, they should be mindful of First Amendment constraints on government regulation of commercial speech.

 Different types of nutrition and health claims on food labels

 In order to understand how the First Amendment applies to the regulation of front-of-package nutrition and health claims, it is helpful to distinguish among different types of claims (see Fig. 1).